 On large greens, speed control is everything.
 The best drill for this is simple but effective.
 On a practice green, drop three balls about 40-50 feet from a hole.
 Your goal is not to make any of them.
 Your goal is to get all three to stop inside an imaginary three-foot circle around the hole - what golfers call the "friendship circle."
 Do this consistently and you'll find those dreaded 3-putts start to disappear from your scorecards.
 You're training your feel for distance, which is far more important than the line on long putts.

 Accepting that you're going to miss small greens is freeing.
 It allows you to make a more confident swing, knowing a miss isn't a disaster.
 Practice one simple, reliable chip that you can trust under pressure.
 For many players, this is a "bump-and-run" using an 8-iron or 9-iron.
-You use your putting stroke to simply bump the ball onto the green and let it roll out to the hole.
 Having this shot in your arsenal removes the fear that surrounds small greens.
+For more detailed instructions, you can refer to how to chip a golf ball.

 Final Thoughts